CreoOne/V/README.md

 #### Functions

 ##### Min / Max
+Produces vector with minimal/maximal values in every dimension.
 ```csharp
 Vector min1 = Vector.Min(new Vector(-1, 1, -1), new Vector(1, -1, 1));
 // min1 is now [-1, -1, -1]